-The Luzerne County Planning and Zoning Department, in coordination with the Luzerne County Emergency Management Agency, is in the process of updating the Luzerne County Hazard Mitigation Plan (HMP).
-Our multi-jurisdictional HMP must be updated every five years, and the current plan will expire in September of 2020.
+The Allegheny County Department of Emergency Services is in the process of updating the Allegheny County Hazard Mitigation Plan (HMP).
+Our multi-jurisdictional HMP must be updated every five years, and the current plan will expire in 2020.
 The HMP will be updated using the best and most current available information and data, conducting a thorough hazard risk assessment and vulnerability analysis, and evaluating and revising priorities and mitigation strategies to increase community resilience.

 Hazard Mitigation Plan Update Process Summary

 STEP 1: Organize Resources & Build the Planning Team

 Relevant studies, plans, and reports are collected along with communications resources that allow the public to be involved throughout the planning process.
 The Planning Team (PT) consists of local planning and emergency management staff and diverse stakeholders from government, businesses, academic institutions, adjacent counties, state agencies, and non-profit organizations.

 Location and geographic extent of natural and human-made hazards that can affect the county along with their impacts and future probability is identified.
 Scientific and anecdotal evidence of past events is collected and evaluated the losses the community has sustained and hazards are ranked using a Pennsylvania's risk factor methodology.